Find Grad Schools

 Geographic Diversity

-Americans aren’t the only ones with an interest in Resource Management.
+Students from other countries are interested in Resource Management, too.
 About 6.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 • China